We extend greetings to those who are new to the Guild, and gratitude

 Shakespeare: His World, His Work, His Influence, a 3-volume reference

-A few years later he wrote illuminating forewords to Everyman Shakespeare
+A few years later Sir John kindly provided illuminating forewords to the editor's Everyman Shakespeare

 The Tempest.
 And in 1994

-he graciously agreed to permit the Shakespeare Guild to establish a new
+he graciously permitted the Shakespeare Guild to establish a new

 Award in his name.

-For all they did to ensure the success of this Poets' Corner commemoration,
+For all they did to ensure the success of a historic occasion, the Guild is deeply indebted to

 The